Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-48-extension-kit.md

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit_MK2-Base-Layout1.png){.aligncenter .size-medium}

 Despite the larger size, the table mounting process remains the same as the original 30x30 LongMill MK2.
-Follow the table mounting instructions for this found <a href="https://resources.sienci.com/view/lmk2-table-mounting/#mounting-your-LongMill">here</a>.
+Follow the table mounting instructions for this found <a href="https://resources.sienci.com/view/lmk2-table-mounting/#mounting-your-LongMill" target="_blank" rel="noopener noreferrer">here</a>.

 Congratulations on finishing the installation of your LongMill MK2 48” extension kit!
 While the operation of your LongMill will stay largely the same, we hope you can take advantage of the extra cutting real estate and benefits that come with the larger X-axis material capacity.
 Good luck and happy making!